 Media and Politics will examine multiple issues specific to the past and present political media environment in the United States.
 Focus will be primarily, though not exclusively on the contemporary news media (as opposed to political advertising and other marketing-oriented communications).
 Topics will include the rise of partisan media, selective exposure, news as entertainment, etc. Reading expectations will be relatively heavy, and under the supervision of the professor, students will be expected to write a research paper on a topic not directly a part of the course material.

 Digital technologies have made communication networks ubiquitous: even when we can’t really notice them, they mediate most aspects of our daily activities.
 Networks, however, have always been the backbone of social life: long before Facebook, Twitter, Snapchat, or other similar platforms, communication created channels for information diffusion that linked people in a myriad other ways.
 Through letters, commerce, or simply face to face interactions, people have always been exposed to the behavior of others.
 These communicative ties embed us into an invisible web of influence that we can make tangible and analyze.
 This course will teach you how to map those connections in the form of networks, and how to study those networks so that we can improve our understanding of social life.
 The goal is to help you grasp the consequences of connectivity, and how small changes in the structure of our ties can lead to big differences in how networks behave.

-COMM 419: Communication, Culture & Revolution (Kraidy)
+COMM 419: Communication, Culture & Revolution: A Global Approach (Kraidy)